hisamafahri/coco/README.md

 - RGB Base

-You can change an RGB base value to other type of value.
+You can change an RGB base value to other types of value.
 To use it:

 ```go